vk1609/lab-jdbc-show-player-skill/README.md

 ## Progression 2:

-1. **Create `SkillDAO.java` inside dao package with below methods to handle all database related operations**
+1. **Create a dao-class called as `SkillDAO.java` inside dao package with below methods to handle all database related operations**
 	- ***public List< Skill > listAll Skills ()***
 	- The above method used to fetch all the skills from skill table and returns the list of skills.
 	- Display the skills in ascending order based on name.